Ezebillion/Simple_Shell/README.md

-simple shell colaboration between Ezebillion and Gmcommunications2020
+This is a collaboration of simple shell